andersonarorjdev/GetEasyMyAdress/README.md

 ### How GEMA will show you your data:
 <img src="./images/ShowingDatas.png">

 ***

 ## Acessing the project on production:
 ```url
   https://get-easy-my-adress-mcr3pxena.vercel.app/
 ```
+or you can click here: <a href="https://get-easy-my-adress-mcr3pxena.vercel.app/"> CLICK HERE TO ACESS</a>

 ## Downloading the project⬇️
 ```sh